 \subsection{Micro, Function-Level Personalization}

-Our results provide another insight on personalization for an artificial intelligence (AI) and robotic coach.
-Specifically, this work suggests personalization of an AI and robotic coach should be considered in micro, functional-level for better acceptance.
+Our results provide another insight on personalization for an AI and robotic coach.
+Specifically, this work suggests personalization of an AI and robotic coach should be considered at micro, functional-level for better acceptance.
 For instance, when we explored several functionalities of an AI and robotic coach, each post-stroke survivor has unique preferences and styles of interactions with a system.
 In addition, a post-stroke survivor expressed two contradictory styles of interactions with a system.
 For instance, PS4 did not desire an active engagement (e.g. small talk) with a system.
 In contrast, PS4 was positive of an AI and robotic coach approaching him to assist the initiation of a session.
 If we just apply a uniform interaction style of a system over functionalities (e.g. identifying the personality of a user to specify a single interaction style \cite{tapus2008user}), such a system could lead to lower user acceptance in some functionalities.
-Thus, we recommend making a system personalized on a micro, functional level based on the user's status and needs.
+Thus, we recommend enabling a system to personalize a micro, functional-level based on the user's status and needs.